unikraft/eurosys21-artifacts/README.md

 the paper: "Unikraft: Fast, Specialized Unikernels the Easy Way".

  > **Abstract**:  Unikernels are famous for providing excellent performance in
- > terms of boot times, throughput and memory consump- tion, to name a few
+ > terms of boot times, throughput and memory consumption, to name a few
  > metrics.
 However, they are infamous for making it hard and extremely time
  > consuming to extract such performance, and for needing significant
  > engineering effort in order to port applications to them.
 We introduce